Tuna Croquettes

 - Eggs.
 To help the breading stick.
 1-2 large eggs should do the trick.

 - Oil.
 To fry the croquettes.
-Any neutral-flavored cooking oil will work, like vegetable oil or canola oil.
+Any neutral-flavored cooking oil will work, such as vegetable or canola oil.

 How to make tuna croquettes